JavaScript is required

 Yeah, Germans actually use the English word "sorry" sometimes, especially younger people or in casual contexts.
 The German language has absorbed quite a few English words, and "sorry" is one of them.
 You'll hear it mostly among friends or in informal situations.

-That said, ich wouldn't rely on "sorry" as your main apology in German.
+That said, you wouldn't rely on "sorry" as your main apology in German.
 It works, but using proper German phrases shows you're actually learning the language rather than just defaulting to English.

 How to respond to apologies